iayushhb/SAA-C03/README.md

 ## Root account :

 The root account is the email address you used to sign up for AWS.
 The root account has full administrative access to AWS. **For this reason, it is important to secure this account**.

+When you create the account you get two more generated items which are _access keys and secret access keys_ which are basically id and password for programatic access.

 ## 4 Steps to Secure Your AWS Root Account.